 - Environmental assessment tools, e.g. Environmental Profit & Loss accounts and LCA

-In the Monetarisation Club members follow and discuss – and maybe influence – the work on the coming ISO 14008 on “Monetary valuation of environmental impacts from specific emissions and use of natural resources” and the coming ISO 14007 on “Determining environmental costs and benefits”.
+In the Monetarisation Club members discuss the implementation of ISO 14008 on “Monetary valuation of environmental impacts from specific emissions and use of natural resources” and ISO 14007 on “Determining environmental costs and benefits”.

 In the Monetarisation Club members take part in discussions via interactive webinars on e.g.: